hannibal002/SkyHanni/CONTRIBUTING.md

 You can write in the description of the pr the wording for the changelog as well (optional).

+If your PR relies on another PR, please include this information at the beginning of the description.
+Consider using a format like "- #821" to illustrate the dependency.

 ## Coding Styles and Conventions

 - Follow the [Hypixel Rules](https://hypixel.net/rules).